Written by Philip Nation, Thomas Nelson Bibles Publisher

-As people of the Christian faith, though the circumstance is unprecedented to us, it is not a foreign concept to us.
+As people of the Christian faith, though the circumstance of grief and anxiety is unprecedented to us, it is not a foreign concept to us.
 We consistently deal with these exact issues: life and death.
 After all, we are people of the resurrection.

 Sadly, too many people miss this about the Christian faith.
 They will log on or tune in to an Easter service this year out of fear, tradition, guilt, or family ritual.
 But, then again, too many people do this every week.
 Rather than see the message of the resurrection as the necessary message of our lives, their cyber-attendance will be treated like a lucky charm or proof that God should spare them.
 Simply because “it’s the thing to do,” ritual will replace heartfelt worship.

 But we are told plainly in 1 Corinthians 15:14 (NET), “And if Christ has not been raised, then our preaching is futile and your faith is empty.”
 Without the resurrection, the whole of what the church does and says is in vain.
 As you enter into this Easter celebration, allow me to offer you three ideas to consider.